Milan hopes to gain from Barcelona's pain in race for EU drugs agency

 MILAN (Reuters) - Milan is hoping that Spain’s Catalonia crisis will give the Italian city a boost in getting to host the European Medicines Agency (EMA), the European Union agency quitting London because of Brexit.

-Roberto Maroni, government chief of Lombardia, whose capital is Milan, reckons the independence crisis has effectively eliminated Barcelona as EMA favorite and turned the race into a run-off between Milan and Vienna.
+Roberto Maroni, government chief of Lombardia, whose capital is Milan, reckons the independence crisis has effectively eliminated Barcelona as EMA favourite and turned the race into a run-off between Milan and Vienna.

 “There’s no doubt (the crisis) very much lowers Barcelona’s chances to the advantage of Milan,” he said in an interview with Reuters.